lilianweng/lil-log/_posts/2018-04-08-policy-gradient-algorithms.md

 J(\theta) = \int_\mathcal{S} \rho^\mu(s) Q(s, \mu_\theta(s)) ds
 $$

 **Deterministic policy gradient theorem**: Now it is the time to compute the gradient!
-According to the chain rule, we first take the gradient of Q w.r.t. the action a and then take the gradient of the deterministic policy function μ w.r.t. θ:
+According to the chain rule, we first take the gradient of Q w.r.t. the action an and then take the gradient of the deterministic policy function μ w.r.t. $$\theta$$:

 $$
 \begin{aligned}
 \nabla_\theta J(\theta)
 &= \int_\mathcal{S} \rho^\mu(s) \nabla_a Q^\mu(s, a) \nabla_\theta \mu_\theta(s) \rvert_{a=\mu_\theta(s)} ds \\
 &= \mathbb{E}_{s \sim \rho^\mu} [\nabla_a Q^\mu(s, a) \nabla_\theta \mu_\theta(s) \rvert_{a=\mu_\theta(s)}]
 \end{aligned}